 - Downtime related to security issue.
 A lagging indicator for the IT security initiatives.
 For the leading actions one might plan regular security audits by experts.

-Learning & growth
+Learning & Growth KPIs

 From the management point of view we need to understand if IT is on the find-and-fix-problems rail or it is learning from its errors.
 Here are two indicators that are a good starting point for this.